Draw without distractions using just two tools. In Diorame, every layer is automatically positioned in 3D space — no manual setup, no depth sliders.

 A dedicated post-processing effect that converts your illustration into pixel art in real time — with configurable pixel size (2–16), color depth (2–32 colors), and Bayer dithering intensity.
 Works on top of your layered 2D illustration, including the Riso and grain effects.

 Yes.
 Diorame exports as PNG, SVG, SVGZ (compressed vector), and video (WebM/MP4) with the cinematic camera captured live.
-You can also save your project as a .dior file and continue working on it later.
+You can also export in high quality at 2× resolution — a true re-render, not an upscale: every stroke and effect is redrawn at the larger size, so the result is genuinely sharp and print-ready, never the soft look of a scaled-up image.
+And you can save your project as a .dior file and continue working on it later.

-10 preset camera animations: Forward, Spiral, Yoyo, Pulse, Twist, Arc, Crane, Truck, Orbit, and Zoom.
+11 preset camera animations: Forward, Spiral, Yoyo, Pulse, Twist, Arc, Crane, Truck, Orbit, Zoom, and Storytelling.
 Each works with the 3D parallax depth of your layers.
 You can also add handheld shake at three intensity levels and adjust the overall cinematic speed.

 Yes.
 Diorame is optimized for tablet use and works with any stylus supported by your browser, including Apple Pencil on iPad.
 Touch gestures for zoom, pan, orbit, and undo/redo are fully supported.